Integrate with Portal

 User workflows and relevant API calls for a typical portal integration could look like the following:

 - Scheduling Meetings

 - Gather needed metadata from the user (ex. session title, session options, attendees, start time and date) and integrate into the user's personal portal calendar.
-Note: A wizard approach to collecting this data is preferred to lengthy HTML forms

 - When the data is gathered, the portal logic constructs an XML request for the type of meeting service (use CreateMeeting for Meeting Center, CreateTrainingSessions for Training Center, CreateEvent for Event Centers…)